Venturia (band): History

 Charly had previously worked with various French artists and participated on the Shawn Lane tribute record Shawn Lane Remembered, released on Lion Music.
-Bass player Thomas James later joined the band and added his versatile talents to Venturia's music.
+Bass player Thomas James later joined the band.

 The band recorded a four-track demo with singer Olivier Segura and caught the attention of some labels.
 The band was about to begin the recording of their debut album when Olivier decided to quit the band.